Piada Chicken Tenders

 All of your favorite fried chicken sides work with this dish.
 Here are three great choices:

 • Mashed potatoes.
-Go traditional with this easy KFC Mashed Potatoes recipe, or try something new with either the Irish Champ or Colcannon versions of the dish.
+Go traditional with this easy KFC Mashed Potatoes recipe, or try something new with the Irish Champ or Colcannon versions.

 • Mac and Cheese.
 Warm and creamy mac and cheese is a perfect pairing.
 Outback Steakhouse Mac and Cheese is a giant step up from the stuff in the blue box.